stalwartlabs/website/docs/faq.md

 ### How do I backup my data?

 The backup procedure depends on which database and blob storage backend you are using.
 Please refer to the [backup documentation](/docs/management/backup) for detailed instructions.

-## Storage

-### Where is my data stored?

-This depends on the database and blob storage backends you are using.
-Settings, indexes and other metadata can be stored either in [SQLite](/docs/storage/database/sqlite) or [FoundationDB](/docs/storage/database/foundationdb) database backends.
-Emails and blobs can be stored either [locally using Maidir](/docs/storage/blob/local) or in [S3-compatible storage](/docs/storage/blob/s3) solutions.

-### Can it handle large volumes of users and emails?

-Yes.
-When using [FoundationDB](/docs/storage/database/foundationdb) as the backend, Stalwart Mail Server can scale to support millions of users without sacrificing performance.

 ## E-mail